dso-toolkit/dso-toolkit/README.md

 The following processes are started:
 * **core**: `@dso-toolkit/sources` in watch mode, Stencil in development mode for Web Components, and Storybook
+* **react**: `@dso-toolkit/sources` in watch mode, Stencil in watch mode for production, and Storybook for React components
 * **css**: `@dso-toolkit/sources` in watch mode, Gulp in watch mode for the SVG spritesheet, dart-sass in watch mode for CSS compilation, and Storybook

 Alternatively, you can start a specific implementation with:

 ```
 yarn workspace @dso-toolkit/core start
+yarn workspace @dso-toolkit/react start
 yarn workspace @dso-toolkit/css start
 ```